 In this, normally you reread your document to see if it is well-organized, paragraphs have a smooth transition, whether the structure of the written content is good or not.

-Once, finished, you need to proofread it to check for any typos, spelling & grammatical errors.
+Once finished, you proofread it to check for any typos, spelling & grammatical errors.

 Making money as a proofreader varies with experience.
 If you are a beginner, you will make around $10 per hour.

 However, if you are an experienced Proofreader, you can make around $15-$30 per hour.